-- During the year, we received 111 Speak Up reports, which was marginally down from 2022 but still remaining inline with recognized international benchmarks.
-These included instances where an employee or any third party that is engaged with Petrofac, had a reason to believe that there may have been a potential violation of the Petrofac Code of Conduct, policies, standards, procedures or applicable laws, including issues related to human rights. - These reports came in through various intake methods, including manager reports, the website, and calls.
-We also continued to see concerns being reported in-person to managers.
-This indicates another year of people's comfort with "Speaking Up". - During 2023, instances of allegations in relation to labour rights within our supply chain, including late salary payments were brought to our attention.
-All these were considered and appropriately addressed in accordance with the Petrofac Code of Conduct and HR policy.
+- During the year, we received 107 Speak Up reports, which was marginally down from 2023 but still remaining in-line with recognised international benchmarks.
+These included instances where an employee or any third party that is engaged with Petrofac, had a reason to believe that there may have been a potential violation of the Petrofac Code of Conduct, policies, standards, procedures or applicable laws, including issues related to human rights. - These reports come in through various intake methods, including manager reports, the website, and calls.
+We also continue to see concerns being reported in-person to managers.
+This indicates another year of people's comfort with "Speaking Up". - During 2024, instances of allegations in relation to labour rights were brought to our attention.
+All of these were considered and appropriately addressed in accordance with Petrofac Code of Conduct and HR policy.